scmschmidt/trento_checks_for_supportconfig/README.md

 you not only get the expected and found value, but also an explanation how to fix the problem as well as references to the official documentation.

-> :exclamation: **If a check is not meant for a provider, it is currently not filtered out!
-This needs to be added in the future, so false negatives can occur!**
+> :exclamation: **If a check is not meant for a provider, it is currently not filtered out.
+This needs to be added in the future, so false negatives can occur.
+Make sure, you use the matching provider for the supportconfig!**

 Similar to a fail is a warning.
 If a check is reporting a warning, then the deviation is not critical, but the customer should act: